 If you are a smoker, you've probably noticed that etiquette rules of smoking in public have changed significantly over the past several decades.
+A few decades ago, it was considered a rite of passage into adulthood to smoke, but that's changed.
 Gone are the days when it was perfectly acceptable to light up in a crowded restaurant or in someone's home.
+Now it's considered bad manners.

-I am not a fan of cigarettes.
-People I've known and loved have become very sick or died from their habit.
-I'd love to see all smokers decide to quit, but apparently, it's a tough habit to break.
-So I've decided to accept the people without embracing their smoking.
-However, I do expect them to show respect by not forcing me to breathe their secondhand smoke.
+Cigarette fans are dwindling.
+Many people have known and loved someone who has become very sick or died from their habit.
+While it would be nice to see all smokers decide to quit, that's unrealistic.
+It's clearly a tough habit to break, so the best option is to accept the people without embracing their smoking.
+However, they should still show respect by not forcing others to breathe their secondhand smoke.

 Before you whip out a pack of cigarettes and lighter, find out what the laws are about smoking at that location.
 If you light up before asking, there's a good chance you'll be asked to snuff it out or perhaps even leave the establishment.